 Prerequisites: ECON 2105 and ECON 2106 both with a grade of "C" or better.
 Analysis of the factors that influence national income, long-run economic growth, unemployment, and inflation.
-Using various macroeconomic models, students use analytic tools to evaluate the sources of long-run growth and business cycle fluctuations.
+Using various macroeconomic models, students use analytic tools including Bloomberg data to evaluate the sources of long-run growth and business cycle fluctuations.